knowledgeforall/Dev10_Final_Project/README.md

   Files used in order to create a map visualizations of the districts with different filters for them using PowerBI.
 In order to see the visualization, download the file and open it with PowerBI.

 <h2>Napkin Drawings</h2>
+  Pdf files showing our preliminary drawings for our visualizations and our PowerBI dashboard.

 <h2>PowerBI</h2>
+  File that directs to our PowerBI dashboard.

 <h2>Project Management Plan</h2>
+  File that outlines our project management plan throughout our project.

 <h2>Repeatable ETL Report</h2>
+  File with a detailed outlined of our <b>E</b>xtract <b>T</b>ransform <b>L</b>oad process.

 <h2>SQL</h2>
+  Files for our SQL tables.

 <h2>Code</h2>
+  Jupyter notebook files that have the code we used throughout the project.